0Navin0/galaxy_halo_connection_in_HSC/README.md

 	* radialbins.csv: The 10 radial bins used for the measurement of lensing signals in this work.

-	* abundances: measurements of abundaces of the stellar mass threshold lens samples.
+	* abundances: measured abundaces of the stellar mass threshold samples from Ishikawa et al. 2020.

 	* WLS_lenses_threshold_bins: Measured Weak Lensing Signals for the same thresholds.
-		* wls_zbin_\*.csv: the signals for redshift bins 1 and 2.
+		* wls_zbin_\*.csv: Signals for redshift bins 1 and 2.

 	* WLS_covariance_matrices: Covariance matrices obtained from above measurements using Jackknife technique.
-		* cov_mat_z\*_stelM_thresh_\*.txt: Covariance matrices for the 10 radial bins.
+		* cov_mat_z*_stelM_thresh_\*.txt: Covariance matrices for the 10 radial bins.
-		* stddev_hsc: standad deviation error of the lensing signal in each of the 10 radial bins, obtained for each stellar mass threshold sample - square root of the diagonal components of the matrices.
+		* stddev_hsc: Square root of the diagonal components of the matrices = standad deviation of the lensing signal in each of the 10 radial bins, obtained for each stellar mass threshold sample.